maru-online/Maru-AI-Academy/MIGRATION_PLAN.md

 ---

-## 🎯 ProjectThe user's main objective is to migrate the Maru AI Academy project from Azure to **Amazon Web Services (AWS)**.
-This involves modernizing the frontend with Tailwind CSS and a component-based architecture, restructuring the backend for **AWS App Runner / ECS**, migrating the database to **Amazon RDS (PostgreSQL)**, and setting up a robust CI/CD pipeline.
+## 🎯 ProjectThe user's main objective is to migrate the Maru AI Academy project from Azure to **Google Cloud Platform (GCP)**.
+This involves modernizing the frontend with Tailwind CSS and a component-based architecture, restructuring the backend for **Google Cloud Run**, migrating the database to **Cloud SQL (PostgreSQL)**, and setting up a robust CI/CD pipeline.
 The ultimate goal is to achieve a more scalable, cost-effective, and maintainable platform.
 ance

 **Success Metrics:**